 Universal Children’s Day is observed by the United Nations.
 The day was first marked in 1953.
 Over one hundred nations recognize this day.
 Children could combine the ideas of the Bill of Rights and Universal Children’s Day and propose ideas for a children’s bill of rights.
 Children can learn more at: Children’s Day

 United Nations declares today as International Volunteer Day.
+This year’s theme is Volunteering Is Empathy in Action.
 Children could volunteer to help around the community.
 They could consider picking up litter or building bird feeders.
+Children could learn more at: Volunteer.

 League of Nations was formed in 1920.
 Over 50 countries worked together to try to end war.
 Permanent nations included France, Italy, Japan, and Great Britain.
 Later Germany and the Union of Soviet Socialist Republics became permanent members.
 However, the United States was not a member.
 The League of Nations ceased to exist in 1946, but it became the basis for the United Nations.